pieterhouwen/projectsentinel/README.md

 # projectsentinel
  Sends push notifications for unrecognized SSH logins

-# Note: This project is incomplete and will not work if run.
-Check back later

 # Usage
 You can choose to setup Project Sentinel with or without setting up your own push notification service (runs on Gotify).